ericoc/indego-py-lib/README.md

 About
 -----

 I have tried to make a re-usable Python library for the Philadelphia Indego Bike Share API!
-I'm not very familiar with Python, but tried to learn by creating this.

 I wrote this similarly to [my existing Indego PHP library](https://github.com/ericoc/indego-php-lib).

 Check out [the City of Philadelphia GitHub](https://github.com/CityOfPhiladelphia) if you think this library is interesting!

+I created [indego.ericoc.com](https://indego.ericoc.com/) ([source code](https://github.com/ericoc/indego.ericoc.com)) using this library as well

 Installation
 ------------